Generalized Dualities and Supergroups: Introduction

-The goal of this paper is to address some of these topics from the perspective of a manifestly supersymmetric \emph{and} duality covariant formulation.
-Such a formulation has recently been constructed by one of us in the language of double superspace \cite{Butter:2022gbc}, building off earlier work on the subject \cite{Siegel:1993th,Hatsuda:2014qqa, Hatsuda:2014aza, Cederwall:2016ukd,Butter:2021dtu}.
+The goal of this paper is to address some of the topics discussed above from the perspective of a manifestly supersymmetric \emph{and} duality covariant formulation.\footnote{We are not the first to discuss Poisson-Lie T-duality on supermanifolds.
+To our knowledge, this was first addressed in the work of Eghbali and Rezaei-Aghdam (see \cite{Eghbali:2009cp,Eghbali:2011su} and subsequent works by these authors addressing specific examples).
+A small but important difference in our scheme is that we do not require an invertible supermetric, which is important for applications to the Green-Schwarz superstring.} Such a formulation has recently been constructed by one of us in the language of double superspace \cite{Butter:2022gbc}, building off earlier work on the subject \cite{Siegel:1993th,Hatsuda:2014qqa, Hatsuda:2014aza, Cederwall:2016ukd,Butter:2021dtu}.
 Double superspace can be understood in a nutshell as simultaneously geometrizing supersymmetry and T-duality.
 In conventional superspace, the graviton (vielbein) and gravitino are unified into a single supervielbein, which in a certain gauge reads

 Diffeomorphisms and supersymmetry are unified into superdiffeomorphisms.
 In double superspace one is led to consider a generalized (double) supervielbein, which can be written in a certain gauge and duality frame as a product of three factors,